o-ran-sc/nonrtric-plt-sme/servicemanager/README.md

 ./servicemanager
 ```

-R1-SME-Manager is then available on the port configured in .env.
+Service Manager is then available on the port configured in .env.

 ## Building the Docker Image

 The application can also be built as a Docker image, by using the following command.
 We build the image without a .env file.
 This is supplied by volume mounting at container run-time.
-Because we need to include Capifcore in the Docker build context, we build from the git repo's root directory, sme.
+Because we need to include CAPIFcore in the Docker build context, we build from the git repo's root directory, sme.

 ```sh
 docker build -t servicemanager -f servicemanager/Dockerfile .